Harsha-2324/Harsha-2324/README.md

 <h1 align="center"> Hi 👋, I'm HARSHAVARDHAN RAJINIKANTH </h1>
 <h3 align="center">Passionate full-stack developer with expertise in front-end technologies like HTML, CSS, and JavaScript, and back-end technologies like Node.js and MongoDB.
 Always eager to learn and take on new challenges in the tech world.</h3>
 <img align="right" alt="Coding" width="400" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif">

-🔭 I’m currently working on MERN Stack<br>📫 How to reach me rharshva@gmail.com<br>🌱 I’m currently learning MERN Stack<br>💬 Ask me about Technology<br>⚡ Fun fact Fun fact The word technology was coined in 330 BC by the one and only Aristotle.
+- 🔭 I’m currently working on MERN Stack
+- 📫 How to reach me rharshva@gmail.com
+- 🌱 I’m currently learning MERN Stack
+- 💬 Ask me about Technology
+- ⚡ Fun fact The word technology was coined in 330 BC by the one and only Aristotle.

 ## 🌐 Socials: